-We now know a hell of a lot more about the two Toronto cops who allegedly got so high while on duty that they had to call 911 for backup.
+We now know a hell of a lot more about the two Toronto cops who allegedly got so high while on duty that they had to call backup for themselves.

 The tale begins on January 27 at 5 PM when the two cops took part in the search and seizure of a Toronto dispensary, according to the documents.
 Young was the officer in charge of the seized substances and it’s alleged that she “failed to account for” three packages of chocolate hazelnut edibles.

 After the seizure, at about 11 PM, Dominelli and Young were sent to surveil a central Toronto restaurant and allegedly, they got hungry.
 And remember, allegedly, they had some

 sweet, sweet chocolate edibles.
 And then they got super hiiiiigggghhhh (allegedly).
 At 1 AM, for some reason, Dominelli started to run up the street they were monitoring and put in a distress call as he thought he was going to pass out.
 Meanwhile Young just straight up called 911.
 However, when the reinforcement showed up to help the officers the high-as-fuck duo weren’t together.

 They first found Dominelli who “appeared to be in distress” and sent him to a hospital.
 Soon afterwards they found Young and "it soon became apparent that [she was] also in distress and in need of medical attention."
 At the hospital, Dominelli and Young admitted to eating the edibles.
 When the responding officers collected the personal belongings of Young and Dominelli, they found two full packages of the edibles and one empty one.
 To make this even more Abbott and Costello-esque, an officer who was responding to the officers’ call for help slipped on some ice and had to go to the hospital as well.